I pray that they may all be one; even as you, Father, are in me, and I in you,

 The 2014-15 school year began with 678 students (259 middle school and 419 high school students).

 FORMING THE MINDS

-In fall 2013, the College Guidance Office reported that St. Joseph's students scored an 87% pass rate on Advanced Placement (AP) exams completed in spring 2013.
+Also in Fall 2014, the College Guidance Office reported that St. Joseph's students scored an 85% pass rate on Advanced Placement (AP) exams completed in Spring 2013.
 The state pass rate was reported at 58% and the national pass rate was 59%.

-The SJCS Middle School Quiz Bowl Team placed first in the South Carolina Independent School Association (SCISA) Regional Competition held in March, sweeping all three games played.
+The SJCS Middle School Quiz Bowl Team won the South Carolina Independent School Association (SCISA) Regional Competition in February, and went on to win the SCISA State Championship held in March.

 FORMING THE HEARTS